Knowing the symptoms of stroke and activating emergency services can speed up life-saving and brain-saving care.

-The ambulance squad works closely with Doylestown Hospital on getting patients faster treatment for time-critical emergencies like heart attack and stroke.
+The ambulance squad works closely with Doylestown Health on getting patients faster treatment for time-critical emergencies like heart attack and stroke.
 Central Bucks and about 75 percent of local ambulance squads can transmit EKG's to the Emergency Department, confirming a heart attack and alerting providers to prepare for the patient's arrival.

-When emergency medical personnel suspect a stroke, they notify Doylestown Hospital's Emergency Department with a "pre-hospital stroke alert."
+When emergency medical personnel suspect a stroke, they notify Doylestown Health's Emergency Department with a "pre-hospital stroke alert."
 The alert makes available the CT scan in the Emergency Department and notifies stroke experts (neurologist, radiologist, laboratory and pharmacy) to be ready for the patient's arrival.

 Stroke Alerts Save Time